 Ankle Injury Settlement Amounts In The UK

-Due to every personal injury claim being assessed individually, there is no ‘average payout for an ankle injury’ per se.
+Due to every personal injury compensation claim being assessed individually, there is no ‘average payout for an ankle injury’ per se.
 Several factors unique to you contribute to a final compensation figure, meaning we can’t get too specific in this guide.

 We can, however discuss how compensation is calculated in personal injury claims.
 There are two heads of loss you need to know about: